MISP/MISP/docs/INSTALL.debian9.md

 echo "User  (misp) DB Password: $DBPASSWORD_MISP"
 ```

+!!! warning
+    If you have install a python virtualenv to the recommended place of */var/www/MISP/venv* set the following MISP configurable
+    ```bash
+    sudo $CAKE Admin setSetting "MISP.python_bin" "/var/www/MISP/venv/bin/python"
+    ```

 ### Recommended actions
 -------------------
 - By default CakePHP exposes its name and version in email headers.
 Apply a patch to remove this behavior.